The 2022 Osoyoos Lake Water Science Forum “Nk’Mip (Osoyoos Lake) – the Heart of the Watershed” took place on October 27th – 29th 2022 in Osoyoos, B.C.

-- Reception will be hosted at the Nk’Mip Desert Cultural Centre (https://nkmipdesert.com/)
+- Welcoming Reception will be hosted at the spectacular Nk’Mip Desert Cultural Centre on October 27th (https://nkmipdesert.com/)

-- Conference will be held at the Sonora Centre in Osoyoos (8505 68 Avenue, Osoyoos)
+- Conference on the 28th and 29th will be held at the Sonora Centre in Osoyoos (8505 68 Avenue, Osoyoos)

 For more information about this conference, please contact Forum Coordinator Carolina Restrepo-Tamayo at [email protected]

 Thanks to all our Partners, Sponsors, and Funders

 - Osoyoos Indian Band